brenzens/brenzens/resources/prompts.md

 - I would like to pin down a 30 minute time slot on a weekly basis
 - Please confirm which suits
 ```
-Experiment with the model by applying specific restricitions, or requirements, to the output.
+Experiment with the model by applying specific restrictions, or requirements, to the output.
 In this case, I instructed the model to produce a message no longer than 100 words.

 #### Intelligent Assistant Example Code Output